jacebrowning/gitman/docs/interfaces/cli.md

 $ gitman install
 ```

-or filter the dependency list by directory name:
+or filter the dependency list by source or group name:

 ```sh
 $ gitman install <name1> <name2> <etc.>